 After last year’s explosion of virtual reality (VR) and augmented reality (AR) at CES, I expected to see more booths, innovation, and creativity when it came to how both types of reality were being developed and explored.
 Sadly, CES 2016 failed in that aspect to truly showcase any meaningful change in how VR and AR are being used, especially for the average consumer.

-Let’s look at some of the handful of standouts in VR and AR at CES this year.
-I am going to avoid talking about Oculus, because honestly, everybody talks about Oculus and there’s other VR and AR platforms out there doing more and taking different approaches than them.
+Let’s look at some of the handfuls of standouts in VR and AR at CES this year.
+I am going to avoid talking about Oculus because honestly, everybody talks about Oculus and there are other VR and AR platforms out there doing more and taking different approaches than them.

 3 of the Best VR and AR at CES 2016